BroadbandForum/data-model-template/docs/index.typ

 #figure(
   kind: table,
-  caption: [Table 21: XML Table Definition])[
+  caption: [Table 21 – XML Table Definition
-  #align(left)[#table(
+    ])[
+  #show table.cell.where(y: 0): strong
+  #align(left)[#set par(justify: false)
+  #set text(hyphenate: true)
+  #table(
     columns: (auto, auto),
     align: (auto, auto),
     fill: bbf-table-fill.with(columns: 2, header-rows: 1),
-    [#strong[Name]], [#strong[Description]],
+    table.header(
+    [Name
+    ],
+    [Description
+    ]),
+    [name
+    ],
-    [name], [For a table, the last part of the name has to be "{i}."
+    [For a table, the last part of the name has to be "{i}."
-    (#link(<sec:general-notation>)[Section 3.1]).],
+    (#link(<sec:general-notation>)[Section 3.1]).
+    ],
+    [numEntriesParameter
+    ],
-    [numEntriesParameter], [The name of the parameter (in the parent object) that contains the number of entries in the table.
-Such a parameter is needed whenever there is a variable number of entries, i.e.~whenever maxEntries is unbounded or is greater than minEntries.],
+    [The name of the parameter (in the parent object) that contains the number of entries in the table.
+Such a parameter is needed whenever there is a variable number of entries, i.e.~whenever maxEntries is unbounded or is greater than minEntries.
+    ],
+    [enableParameter
+    ],
-    [enableParameter], [For CWMP only, the name of the parameter (in each table entry) that enables and disables that table entry.
-Such a parameter is needed whenever access is readWrite (so the Controller might be able to create entries) and at least one uniqueKey element that defines a functional key is present.], [uniqueKey],
+    [For CWMP only, the name of the parameter (in each table entry) that enables and disables that table entry.
+Such a parameter is needed whenever access is readWrite (so the Controller might be able to create entries) and at least one uniqueKey element that defines a functional key is present.
+    ],
+    [uniqueKey
+    ],
     [An element that specifies a unique key by referencing those parameters that constitute the unique key (all of these parameters are single\-valued, i.e.~not list\-valued). \
-    In CWMP only, for a non\-functional key, or if the table has no enableParameter, the uniqueness requirement always applies; for a functional key, and if the table has an enableParameter, the uniqueness requirement applies only to enabled table entries.], [discriminatorParameter], [The name of the parameter (in the parent object) that selects which of the available objects that are part of the same union to use.
-Such a discriminator parameter is needed whenever there are multiple alternative sub\-objects, i.e.~objects where minEntries\=0 and maxEntries\=1.]
+    In CWMP only, for a non\-functional key, or if the table has no enableParameter, the uniqueness requirement always applies; for a functional key, and if the table has an enableParameter, the uniqueness requirement applies only to enabled table entries.
+    ],
+    [discriminatorParameter
+    ],
+    [The name of the parameter (in the parent object) that selects which of the available objects that are part of the same union to use.
+    Such a discriminator parameter is needed whenever there are multiple alternative sub\-objects, i.e.~objects where minEntries\=0 and
+    maxEntries\=1.
+    ]
   )]
 ] <tbl:xml-table-definition>